Realization of the Tellegen Effect in Resonant Optical Metasurfaces: Discussion

 To evaluate the macroscopic effective-medium parameters of the purely Tellegen colloid shown in Fig.~\ref{fig4}(d), we apply the Maxwell-Garnett mixing rule~\cite[Sec.~7.2.2]{serdyukov_electromagnetics_2001}.
 Here, we assume the host medium to be water, however, other dielectric media would yield comparable results, differing mainly in the effective permittivity of the colloid.
 The volumetric concentration of the meta-atoms is set to $N = 3.47 \times 10^{20}~{\rm m}^{-3}$, corresponding to an experimentally feasible volume fraction of the cones $N_V = 0.1$.
+For our calculations, we use numerically extracted individual polarizabilities (which are independent of incident angle) of the idealized nanocone depicted in the inset of Fig.~\ref{fig1}(a).
+It is worth noting that the dipolar approximation assumed in this work is fully adequate for determining the bulk Tellegen parameter $\chi_{\rm eff}$.
+This is because higher-order multipoles, even if present in individual meta-atoms, do not contribute to this parameter when the meta-atoms are randomly distributed in a dilute colloid~\cite{barron_molecular_2009}.

-Figure~\ref{fig4}(e) presents the effective bulk calculated Tellegen parameter, $\chi_{\rm eff}$, exhibiting a Lorentzian resonance spectral shape.
+Figure~\ref{fig4}(e) presents the effective bulk calculated Tellegen parameter, $\chi_{\rm eff}$, exhibiting a Lorentzian-type resonant spectral shape.
 At resonance near 850~nm, $\chi_{\rm eff}$ reaches approximately $10^{-3}$, which is at least 100 times larger than values observed in natural materials such as chromium oxide~\cite{B.B.Krichevtsov_1993}.

-When using the experimentally calculated Tellegen polarizability from Fig.~\ref{fig3}(i) in our theoretical calculations, we obtain a slightly smaller value of the Tellegen bulk parameter, $\chi_{\rm eff}=8 \times 10^{-4}$, at the resonance.
+We can further make a rough estimate of the magnitude of $\chi_{\rm eff}$ using experimental data from Fig.~\ref{fig3}(i).
+Since the experimentally extracted collective Tellegen polarizability $\alpha_{\rm te}$ in Fig.~\ref{fig3}(i) is of the same order as the simulated individual Tellegen polarizability~\cite{niemi_polarization_2012}, the resulting bulk Tellegen parameter $\chi_{\rm eff}$ would also be of the order of $10^{-3}$ ($\chi_{\rm eff}$ is linearly proportional to the Tellegen polarizability in the first-order approximation~\cite[Eq.~(7.108)]{serdyukov_electromagnetics_2001}).

 Owing to its isotropic response, the Tellegen colloid exhibits identical magneto-optical behavior regardless of the illumination direction.
 Figure~\ref{fig4}(f) plots these ``isotropic'' Kerr parameters for the colloid, showing qualitative similarity to those of the membrane in Fig.~\ref{fig4}(c), as both systems exhibit a purely Tellegen response.
+The estimated Kerr parameters are also 2 orders of magnitude higher than those in natural Tellegen materials such as chromium oxide~\cite{B.B.Krichevtsov_1993}.
+Indeed, the Kerr rotation and ellipticity depend linearly on the $\chi_{\rm eff}$ parameter~\cite[Eq.~(3.143)]{lindell_electromagnetic_1994}, and therefore, have the same level of enhancement.